 The Asheville-Buncombe Library System, with 12 locations in Asheville and Buncombe County, has computers and internet service at all locations, free for local library cardholders and with a small charge ($1 per hour) for guests without local library cards.

 In Asheville you have access to excellent, nationally recognized health care.
 The main hospital in the Asheville area is Mission Hospital (509 Biltmore Ave., Asheville, 828-213-1111, www.mission-health.org), a not-for-profit independent community hospital.
+(In 2018 Mission announced it plans to merge with HCA, a large national for-profit hospital chain.)
 It is the tertiary referral center for the Western North Carolina region.
 Together with its sister campus, St. Joseph Hospital, (St. Joseph was merged into Mission in 1998) it is licensed for 800 hospital beds and currently has 730 beds.
 Mission has around 550 physicians on the medical staff licensed in some 50 specialties, plus more than 1,800 RNs.
 Mission currently has about 40,000 hospital admissions per year, and that’s expected to grow to nearly 50,000 over the next 10 to 15 years.
 The hospital, on a 90-acre campus on Biltmore Avenue just south of the main Downtown area, has more than 8,500 employees in the metro area, making it the largest private employer in the region.
 Mission is building a new $350 million tower to replace aging facilities on the old St. Joseph Hospital campus.
 It recently opened a new cancer center and a new office complex off Biltmore Avenue.

 The Mission system includes Blue Ridge Regional Hospital in Spruce Pine, McDowell Hospital in Marion, Transylvania Regional Hospital in Brevard and Mission Children’s Hospital in Asheville.
 CarePartners Health Care, a 1,200-employee company that offers rehabilitation services, is affiliated with Mission.
 Mission is the state’s sixth largest hospital system and is the busiest surgical hospital in North Carolina.
 Its recognized centers of excellence include cancer, heart, orthopedics, pediatrics, women’s health and neurosciences.